PieterjanRobbe/GaussianRandomFields.jl/paper/paper.md

 # Usage

 The full API of GaussianRandomFields.jl is described in detail in the [documentation](https://pieterjanrobbe.github.io/GaussianRandomFields.jl/stable/).
-We also provide a tutorial [tutorial](https://pieterjanrobbe.github.io/GaussianRandomFields.jl/stable/tutorial) with various examples detailing how to define, sample from, and visualze Gaussian random fields.
+We also provide a tutorial [tutorial](https://pieterjanrobbe.github.io/GaussianRandomFields.jl/stable/tutorial) with various examples detailing how to define, sample from, and visualize Gaussian random fields.
 The following example is an excerpt from the tutorial.
 We refer to \autoref{fig:samples} for an illustration.

 ```julia
 using GaussianRandomFields, Plots